foodfight/foodfight.github.com/source/_posts/2014-08-19-test-kitchen-1-dot-x.markdown

 * How are the [Chef Development Kit](http://downloads.getchef.com/chef-dk/) and Test Kitchen related?
 * Does Test Kitchen help run pre-convergance tests like linting an unit testing?
 * Interesting use cases for test-kitchen.
 Leveraging drivers to do development in the cloud when local machine restrictions won't allow for vagrant/vmware.
+* How to test (encrypted) databags / secrets with test-kitchen?
+Best practices?
+* How to automate testing Travis-CI: Steps to integrate testing via AWS / DO?
+* Does TK have any support for evaluating idempotence and/or run performance?
+* Does TK have any support for evaluating idempotence and/or run performance?
 * What does the future hold for Test Kitchen?
 * Test Kitchen & Windows Guest?
 Uhmmm is that possible?
 * How do bussers work?
 Are they run from the host machine or on the machine under test?